MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 4. To enter information about serial numbers listed in the scrolling window but not counted, select Not Found from the appropriate Count Status list.

     If the system calculates a variance for a serial-numbered item, view unposted transactions and transaction history to see if you can find a reason for the variance.
 Select the serial number and choose Unposted Trx or Trx History.
 If you find an explanation for a variance—such as an unposted quantity to remove items from inventory—you can change the variance quantity as needed.

+  > [!NOTE]
-*Be sure to check the unposted transactions and the transaction history for items that show variances.
+  > Be sure to check the unposted transactions and the transaction history for items that show variances.
 Processing a stock count creates inventory variance transactions for every variance quantity in the stock count.
-If some of those variances exist only because certain transactions are unposted, you should override the variance quantities so you don't create additional discrepancies.*
+If some of those variances exist only because certain transactions are unposted, you should override the variance quantities so you don't create additional discrepancies.

 5. Choose OK to save the serial number information and return to the Stock Count Entry window.